phpearth/conduct/CODE_OF_CONDUCT.md

 of a group of people is unwelcome.
 The use of sexualized language or imagery and unwelcome sexual attention or advances is not acceptable.

-**You have to act peaceful**.
-There is no place for terrorism, recruitment shares and social honeypots.
+**You have to act peacefully**.
+There is no place for terrorism, recruitment shares, and social honeypots.
 We actively track group content and will forward such content directly to Facebook and **international authorities**.
 Our main duty is to **protect our members**.